 The Hunger Games

 The Hunger Games by Suzanne Collins is assigned in US schools at grades 6–9, with a Lexile measure of 810L.
-It appears across 1 curriculum reference and 1 state, sourced from state DOE pages and AP/IB/Common Core syllabi.
+It appears across 16 curriculum references and 14 states, sourced from state DOE pages and AP/IB/Common Core syllabi.
 Every citation below links to the primary source.

 This page shows where The Hunger Games is assigned in US schools — curricula, states, grades, and the primary-source citations behind each placement.
 Not a summary or study guide.